Archbishop Joseph F. Naumann, D.D.

 An archdiocese is the principal diocese in a territory or region.
 The Archdiocese of Kansas City in Kansas is the principal diocese in Kansas, encompassing 21 counties in the northeast portion of the state.
 The pastor of an archdiocese is an archbishop.
 An archbishop has received episcopal ordination like any other bishop, but has also been given a pallium—a circular band of white wool with pendants in front and back—which symbolizes the added pastoral responsibility given to an archbishop.
 The Archbishop of Kansas City in Kansas not only is the shepherd of the Archdiocese, but also has some limited supervisory authority with respect to other dioceses in the state, which together form the ecclesiastical province of Kansas City.

-Archbishop Joseph F. Nauman has announced his pastoral vision for the archdiocese for the next 10 years.
-This document, promulgated on August 4, 2015, the Feast of St. John Vianney, with the theme “Complete Joy: Growing as Disciples of Jesus, Making Disciples for Jesus" is the culmination of the work that he and his Visioning Team have accomplished over the past year.
-Click here to read more about the Shared Vision.
+Archbishop Nauman has announced his pastoral vision for the next 10 years.
+This document, with the theme “Complete Joy: Growing as Disciples of Jesus, Making Disciples for Jesus" is the culmination of the work that he and his Visioning Team accomplished: Click here to read the Shared Vision.